Monarch Casino & Resort (MCRI)

 Outbound Investments

-- Monarch Casino & Resort continuously evaluates potential merger and acquisition (M&A) transaction opportunities to drive additional long-term value for stockholders.
+- Monarch Casino & Resort continuously evaluates potential merger and acquisition (M&A) transaction opportunities that could drive long-term value for stockholders.
+However, no specific instances of the company making strategic investments in other companies have been detailed in the provided information for the last 3-5 years.

 Capital Expenditures